AqwamCreates/DataPredict/docs/API/ModelParametersCompatibility.md

 This documentation shows you on which algorithms can be switched with others.

+However, it assumes that you will ignore the difference in hyperparameters and data distribution that the model trained on.

 ## Full Compatibility

 The algorithms under the same group can have its model parameters swapped without additional changes.